simara-svatopluk/ddd-course/1-overview/overview.md

 Be careful, ubiquitous language, this definitive, specific language must always come from domain experts or users, their stories and their conversations.
 We must not invent our terms, our language.
 Never.

+### Bounded context
+Language, terms, conditions, mental models - they are valid only within a given context, in a given boundaries.
+Bounded context represent these bounderies.

+We cannot use a term from a different company in our team because it needs context, a boundary that the term is valid in.
+We cannot use model from a different team because the model is valid in a different conditions - boundaries.

+### Model
+Language in bounded context expresses model.
+Model, or mental model is what we imagine whear a story.
+A story is told in a language within a concrete context.
+To be able of proper modeling we need to know the domain, ubiquitous language terms and we also have to know the bounded context.

+Model is the picture we imagine.
+Modeling is a process that aims to capture key concepts of reality and ignores irrelevant details.

 * DDD is based on domain
 * Domain is ...